In Search Of Yummy-ness

 A plate with three pimento cheese tea sandwiches.
 Text overlay says "Simple and Savoury Pimento Cheese Tea Sandwiches with Make-Ahead Instructions."

-These pimento cheese tea sandwiches are the perfect blend of creamy, tangy, and a little bit of heat.
-Made with ingredients you can find in your pantry, they come together in just 15 minutes and can be made ahead of time for a stress-free gathering.
+Made with ingredients you can find in your pantry, they come together in just 15 minutes and can be made ahead for easy entertaining.

 A top-down view of a table set with a teapot, two teacups, and three plates of assorted tea sandwiches.